marcojr/showcase/README.md

 - Ionic: Code using Ionic 3 and Angular 5 containing: Consume of the APIs using RsJx, my interface Skills, my attention on details, and my programing logic

-There is also a WIP Xamarin Forms version of this, but it's in the beginning, so forget it for now and just consider the Node and Ionic.
+There is also a WIP React Native and Xamarin Forms version of this, but it's in the beginning, so forget it for now and just consider the Node and Ionic.

 For now, only the following user stories are done: